MAKING THE TURN

 Amanda McBride, Community Facilitator, joined Communities Unlimited (CU) in June 2024.
 In her role, Amanda coordinates and facilitates projects and funding opportunities with community members to help their communities.
 She collaborates with CU and other strategic partners to implement training and technical assistance, aiming to achieve community goals and outcomes.
 She also partners with communities and businesses to find funding opportunities, tools, and resources to meet community needs.

-Before joining CU, Amanda worked for the Choctaw County Chamber of Commerce in Ackerman, Mississippi.
-She has a Bachelor of Arts in Communication from Mississippi State University.
-Amanda lives in Mathiston, Mississippi.
+Amanda has a Bachelor of Arts in Communication from Mississippi State University.
+She lives in Mathiston, Mississippi.

 Phone:(479) 396-8147